furrer-lab/abn/CONTRIBUTING.md

-# Contributing to abn
+# Contributing to `abn`

-This outlines how to propose a change to abn.
+This outlines how to propose a change to `abn`.

 ## The "Pull request" process

-In general all edits to the abn package go through the process of a [Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+In general all edits to the `abn` package go through the process of a [Pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### Fixing typos